Buying real estate with co-ownership?

 To help manage these and other issues, co-buying partners are encouraged to find legal counsel early in the process.
 We've seen many succeed in these ventures but have also seen things go badly.
 That's why we recommend talking to an experienced real estate attorney, ideally before you start searching for property.

-If you're buying real estate together, schedule a call with us today to discuss.
-We are here to help
+If you're buying real estate with partners, schedule a call with me (Mike) or John, our lead attorney, to discuss.
+We are here to help.

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.